filoucool/filoucool/README.md

 ### Greetings,

-About me:
+###About me:
+  I think like a programmer but act like a hacker (ethical, Right?
+Right...?)
-  I have the soul of a programmer, the heart of an engineer and the blood of a business man.
-Confused?
+  I have the soul of a programmer, the heart of an engineer but the blood of a business man.
+        Confused yet?
 Me too

+###Things that dont really matter
-- 🔭 I’m currently working on ...
+- I’m currently working on too many things. smh
-- 🌱 I’m currently learning ...
+- I’m currently learning the physical basics of Quantum Computing.
-- 👯 I’m looking to collaborate on ...
+- I’m looking to collaborate on a major robot to take over the world.
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
+- Ask me about whatever you want.
-- 📫 How to reach me: ...
-Dont
-- Stupid fact: You're twice as likely to be killed by a fucking vending machine than a shark
+- Stupid fact: You're twice as likely to be killed by a fucking vending machine than a shark.
+Think about that. #SharkWeek